-- State law requires the Assessor reappraise property when change-in-ownership or completion of new construction occurs.
+- State law requires the Assessor reappraise property when a change in ownership or completion of new construction occurs.
 A Supplemental Assessment is designed to pick up changes in assessed value that occur in the middle of a fiscal year, whether an increase or decrease.
 Taxes based on these value changes are prorated from the time of the change to the end of the fiscal year.
 This is in addition to the regular tax bill.

 - You may be eligible for the Homeowners Exemption if the property will be your principal place residence.
 You must apply within 30 days of the date printed on the Notice of Supplemental Assessment.